 Recent and current research in the Division and in the Department relevant to obstetric anesthesia includes a variety of studies of drug combinations and techniques for labor analgesia and post-partum pain relief, a program of research into the role of genetic polymorphisms on pregnancy complications, preterm and term labor and delivery, and response to anesthesia and postoperative analgesia, and some recent work on the molecular basis of weight regulation in pregnancy and novel molecular pathways governing uterine contractility.
 Faculty in the Department have recently received funding for research projects examining epigenetics (DNA methylation patterns) related to opioid use during pregnancy and epigenetics of post-partum preeclampsia, as well as an educational research project comparing the effectiveness of high-fidelity simulation to a computer-based “serious game” in resident training.
 In addition, we use an electronic anesthesia record for all cases, including labor analgesia; this includes automated acquisition of maternal and fetal data into the anesthesia record and a digital database, which is a valuable resource for “health service delivery” research and other “data mining.”

 Abstracts from the Division have won the “Best Paper of the Meeting” award at the annual meeting of the Society for Obstetric Anesthesia and Perinatology (SOAP) and Best Paper at the International Society for Anesthetic Pharmacology.
 Some recent publications by faculty in the Division can give prospective Fellows an idea of the areas of interest and active investigation.

 At Columbia, we have two L&D suites.
-The one at the main campus, where a Fellow would spend 95% of his/her time, has about 4500 deliveries, very high risk, both because many of the low-risk patents are delivered at the other "community hospital" L&D suite, and because we are the major children's hospital for New York (a catchment area of 16 million) so we get all kinds of interesting “fetal cases” sent here.
+The one at the main campus, where a Fellow spends 95% of his/her time, has about 4500 deliveries, very high risk, both because many of the low-risk patients are delivered at the other "community hospital" L&D suite, and because we are the major children's hospital for New York (a catchment area of 16 million) so all kinds of interesting “fetal cases” sent here.
 We have become a referral center for patients with abnormal placental implantation (accreta/percreta), and are caring for 1-2 of these patients a month.
 The low-risk suite at the Allen Hospital of NewYork Presbyterian/Columbia, about 3 miles north of the main campus, delivers about 2500 annually.

 Charles Cain, MD, MBA